seed-run/homepage/_docs/adding-a-service.md

 title: Adding a Service
 ---

-Seed supports [mono-repo Serverless applications]({% link _docs/mono-repo-apps-in-seed.md %}).
+Seed supports [monorepo Serverless applications]({% link _docs/mono-repo-apps-in-seed.md %}).
 This means that you can have multiple Serverless Framework projects (services) in the same repo.

 Once your app is created, you can add other services to it by hitting the **Add a Service** from your app pipeline.